rlong2/HackTheBox/README.md

 ### Description

-The guides that I created for rooting retired machines on Hack The Box are mostly txt files.
-I am in the process of rewriting these walkthroughs as more substantial Markdown reports, which can be imported into [Obsidian](https://obsidian.md/) and exported as **PDFs**.
-As each machine is rewritten or pwned for the first time, it will be moved into the [Retired Machines](https://github.com/rlong2/HackTheBox/tree/master/Retired%20Machines) directory.
-[Retired Challenges](https://github.com/rlong2/HackTheBox/tree/master/Retired%20Challenges) contains completed Markdown reports of solved Challenges from HackTheBox.
+The guides that I created for rooting retired machines on Hack The Box are Markdown reports, which render nicely on GitHub.
+They can be imported into [Obsidian](https://obsidian.md/) and exported as **PDFs** if desired.
+As each machine is rooted, it will be placed into the [Retired Machines](https://github.com/rlong2/HackTheBox/tree/master/Retired%20Machines) directory once the machines are officially considered 'retired' from Hack The Box.
+There are also [Retired Challenges](https://github.com/rlong2/HackTheBox/tree/master/Retired%20Challenges) which are Markdown reports of solved Challenges from HackTheBox that are retired.

 ### Hack The Box Lab Badges
  - Rank Badges